Turnpike in Lipschitz-nonlinear optimal control: Concluding remarks and outlook

 \item \textbf{Turnpike with state or control constraints.} A problem which has not been extensively covered in the literature is the turnpike property with positivity (or box) constraints on either the state or the control.
 Slightly weaker integral turnpike results under such constraints have been obtained in \cite{mazari2020quantitative} by means of \emph{quantitative inequalities}.
 Such a study would complement the already existent nonlinear \emph{controllability under constraints theory} -- a topic covered in several recent works, see e.g. \cite{le2020local, mazari2020constrained, pighin2018controllability, ruiz2020control} and the references therein.

 \item\textbf{More general control systems.} We have considered homogeneous Dirichlet boundary conditions in \eqref{eq: nonlinear.wave.control} and \eqref{eq: nonlinear.heat.control} merely to avoid additional technical details.
-The proofs of \Cref{thm: turnpike.wave} (resp. \Cref{thm: turnpike.heat}) only require that the underlying dynamics are exactly controllable (resp. controllable to a steady state), thus, the same results hold with Neumann boundary conditions or boundary controls.
-Similarly, variable coefficients and lower order terms may be considered, as long as these coefficients are time-independent, as we are using a Duhamel formula along with a semigroup representation of the solution.
+The proofs of \Cref{thm: turnpike.wave} (resp. \Cref{thm: turnpike.heat}) only require that the underlying dynamics are exactly controllable (resp. controllable to a steady state), thus, the same results hold with Neumann boundary conditions.
+Similarly, variable coefficients and lower order terms may be considered, as long as these coefficients are time-independent, as we are using a Duhamel formula along with a semigroup representation of the solution, and this semigroup ought to be uniformly bounded for all times.

 In fact, we have chosen the wave and heat equation for the sake of presentation, but the respective results could possibly be extended to a more general scenario of exactly controllable semilinear systems with similar assumptions, e.g. dispersive equations (Schr\"odinger, Korteweg-de Vries), coupled systems, and so on.

-The necessity of a Duhamel formula may however be an impediment to the extension of our results to the context of quasilinear systems such as the porous medium equation (see \cite{geshkovski2019null} and the references therein).
+The (apparent) necessity of a Duhamel formula may however be an impediment to the extension of our results to the context of quasilinear systems such as the porous medium equation (see \cite{geshkovski2019null} and the references therein).
+Similarly, boundary control systems may pose technical difficulties, since they require for the introduction of \emph{admissible control operators} (a general functional framework for lifting the trace on the boundary -- see \cite[Chapter 4]{tucsnak2009observation}) to be written in a canonical first order form, and consequently, to admit a Duhamel formula representation for the solution.
+The particular issue for boundary control systems is that there is no guarantee that the inferred control operator would be bounded with respect to $T$, which is of paramount importance to our strategy.
+We leave these extensions open to future studies.

 \item\textbf{Bilinear control systems.} It would also be of interest to establish the turnpike property for bilinear control systems.
 This would be the somewhat true analog of the control-affine systems presented herein, and under suitable assumptions on the nonlinearity, one could expect that our methodology applies to such cases as well.
 We have not addressed such systems for the simplicity of presentation and due to the controllability assumptions we make, as the controllability theory for bilinear problems is not complete (albeit, see \cite{beauchard2020unexpected, cannarsa2017multiplicative, duprez2019bilinear, mazari2020fragmentation} for recent developments).
 Notwithstanding, our results should be applicable to a system of the form (see \cite{beauchard2020unexpected})